ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/date.md

 - **Localized:** A date that is localized will be translated into the logged-in member's current timezone.
 For instance, if you enter a date of _10/21/2015 4:29 PM_ and you're in Pacific Daylight Time, a member in Eastern Daylight Time will see the date as _10/21/2015 7:29 PM_.
 Or, for logged out members, the date will be localized on the front-end according to the site's configured timezone.
 - **Fixed:** A fixed date will NOT be localized to a member's timezone, or the site's configured timezone.
 The date will appear as it does in the control panel everywhere by all members.

-NOTE: **Note:** These options are only available when using Date as field and not as Grid column.
+NOTE: **Note:** These options are only available when using Date as a field and not as a Grid column.

 At the bottom of the calendar popup you will also see a "Today" button that can be used to automatically set the date to the current date.